-Kit Shepherd has been convenor of Transition Bondi for nine years.
+Kit Shepherd has been in Transition Bondi for 9 years and convenor of for two years.
 Here she writes her reflections on the year 2019.
 [Edited slightly with dot points – ed]

 It’s been a big and adventurous trip, this year for us in Transition Bondi!

 - Film & Feast nights (with speakers sometimes)

 - Garden Working Bees

 We like to have monthly themes set in advance (relating to the international environmental calendars, for dates like Permaculture Day, Oceans Day etc) but often there are exciting films or speakers who appear without warning and who are too good to miss.

 The year began on a high, with the visit of Nicole Lamarche, an ‘elder’ from Avignon France who specialises in theatre-costume-making, textiles and natural dyes.
 She ran workshops and inspired us to be more observant and experimental with local plants, for colour.